The entire text of this publication may be found as a pdf at Anti-Discrimination Laws in the Womb: New Momentum for Protection.

 In May 2018 the Gallup organization asked respondents whether they would favor making abortions illegal “when the child would be born mentally disabled.”
 By 56 to 41 percent respondents would keep abortion legal in that instance.
 However, when the question was limited specifically to a child being born with Down syndrome, the respondents split almost equally, with 49 percent favoring legal abortion and 48 percent supporting making it illegal.
 When Gallup asked in that same survey about aborting a child in the third trimester of pregnancy when Down syndrome has been detected, respondents opposed making that procedure legal by a margin of 68 to 29 percent.

 More encouragingly, the annual Marist Poll commissioned by the Knights of Columbus found that 62 percent of Americans oppose abortions of unborn children identified with Down syndrome.
 The result echoed a finding in the 2018 Marist Poll that six in 10 Americans believe “it is morally wrong to abort a child based on an expectation that the baby will be born with a genetic disorder such as Down syndrome.”
-The poll that 49 percent of self-described “pro-choice” Americans also hold that it is morally wrong to abort a baby under such circumstances.
+The poll found that 49 percent of self-described “pro-choice” Americans also hold that it is morally wrong to abort a baby under such circumstances.
 Note that differences in poll wording – a finding of moral wrongness as opposed to making an act illegal – can contribute to differences in outcome.

 Overall, it is clear that there is substantial public sentiment in favor of protecting children with Down syndrome from being aborted based on genetic testing.
-The remediability of many of the attendant physical problems associated with Down syndrome, persistent positive media attention to such programs as Junior Olympics and the achievements of men and women with Down syndrome, and the available of positive social supports have fostered new attitudes about this condition.
+The remediability of many of the attendant physical problems associated with Down syndrome, persistent positive media attention to such programs as Special Olympics and the achievements of men and women with Down syndrome, and the available of positive social supports have fostered new attitudes about this condition.
 Despite this fact, there are a number of nations where abortion is responsible for the near-eradication of people with Down syndrome – a curious cure that does not alleviate the condition but destroys those who have it in the womb.

 The course of the law in 21st century America has been to broaden categorical protection of individuals perceived as vulnerable to prejudice and discrimination at the hand of more powerful majorities.
 The Americans with Disabilities Act became law nearly three decades ago.
 It offers strong protections against discrimination in employment, housing, public and private accommodations open to the public, and transportation.
 The law led to the modification of millions of business entrances, sidewalks, and streets, and telecommunications that were previously fraught with obstacles to equal opportunity.
 As we approach the third decade of the 21stcentury, among the barriers that remain to the disabled is the practice of abortion on the very threshold of life.